-Two RJ45 connection sockets are located on the top of the uninterruptible power supply housing.
-They are used for communication of devices connected in parallel.
-The uninterruptible power supplies are connected together via one RJ45 twisted pair patch cable.
+Two RJ45 connection sockets are positioned on the bottom of the uninterruptible power supply housing.
+This is for communicating with devices connected in parallel.
+The uninterruptible power supplies are connected together via two RJ45 twisted-pair patch cables.
 You can connect a maximum of up to three devices in parallel.